dotnet/machinelearning-samples/modelbuilder/readme.md

 ## Limitations
 This is the first preview of Model Builder and has the following limitations.
 We are actively working on improving the experience in the future releases.

+* We currently support *.tsv*, *.csv* and SQL as the data-types you can use as datasets for the Model Builder.
+The files should have a header row.
+For this preview Model Builder does not support *.txt files or ';' separated or ',' separated files
 * Visual Studio 2017 15.9.12 or greater
 * Supported Visual Studio SKUs - Enterprise, Professional, and Community
 * There is a limit of 1GB on the training dataset.